I like to describe myself as being at the intersection of art, design and data visualization.

 During the years that I spent working as an architect and building scientist in San Francisco, I had helped in reducing tons of greenhouse gases and improving the air quality for thousands of workers and children.

 I also continued to draw during my commute.

 My illustrations appeared in a few books and posters.

 Even though I had never quite completely outgrown my love of picture books, that love intensified as I stepped into middle age.
 Just like my beloved trees, whose roots have grown deeper and spread wider with age, perhaps, so, too, is the case with my cranial pathways, which seem to burrow deeper and stronger into the joys and memories of childhood, like drawing.

-So, I quit my job, and am trying to bring to life picture books of my own, using those very same themes of sustainability and co-existence that have remained constant through changes in professions and homelands.
+So, I decided to take a career break and give life picture books of my own, using those very same themes of sustainability and co-existence that have remained constant through changes in professions and homelands.

 While, the tropical thickets and abundant smells and sounds of my childhood have been replaced by the clearer skies and more urban existence of Berkeley, nature continues to inspire and energize me.